 The building has recently been taken over by Zynga — the glorious Sega logo of justice dumped for a garish neon sign promoting stupid pastel-coloured casual/social gaming bollocks that we’re supposed to support as a “growth area” of our industry, but actually hate because it’s all so… well, un-Sega-like.
 It’s not real games, is it?

-Pictured is the new building from someone’s Flickr, taken in the daytime to avoid damage to your eyes by its neon-lit state at night, alongside a photo of the building in its Sega shades, which I took circa 2000 for the ancient GamerWeb site (note the cute logo bottom left).
+Pictured is the new building from Yusuke Kawasaki on Flickr, taken in the daytime to avoid damage to your eyes by its neon-lit state at night, alongside a photo of the building in its Sega shades, which I took circa 2000 for the ancient GamerWeb site (note the cute logo bottom left).

 The only thing more depressing than the Sega building now being a Zynga building is GamerWeb now being a webhost holding page.